19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/Delver's Kit.md

 | [Rations](1%20Coin/Ration.md)                           |        2 |                 2 |       1 |
 | **Totals**                                                                             |   **--** |            **10** | **200** |

-You may decline any items in the kit for their coin value.
+Any items you don't want to put in your pack you may stash in your wagon or homebase.

-Any items you don't want to put in your pack you may stash in your wagon / homebase.
+You may replace any items in the kit for their coin value.